DES ministry set to combat cybercrime with new AI registry

 Despite these successes, Wisit also noted certain challenges, primarily the multiple forms of scams that persist, particularly through mobile traffic.
 This necessitates constant vigilance against mule accounts using mobile banking as perpetrators use nominees to open bank accounts under their names to conduct illicit transactions.

 The DES Ministry, in alignment with its core mission, is relentless in its pursuit of digital transformation and its commitment to bridging the nationwide digital divide.
 In this pursuit, the ministry is expected to ensure that all roughly 8,000 state agencies adopt an e-document process within their routine operations by 2024.
-Emphasising the importance of innovation in digital transformation, Wisit confirmed the Ministry’s inclination to extend support towards innovation for all government ministries, reports Bangkok Post.
+Emphasising the importance of innovation in digital transformation, Wisit confirmed the Ministry’s inclination to extend support towards innovation for all government ministries, reported Bangkok Post.

 Join the conversation and have your say on Thailand news published on The Thaiger.